 Rose's stomach gave an involuntary answering growl.
+She realized that she'd only had attempted chips, a shared lunch, and the chestnuts since breakfast - and who knew how long that had actually been.
 Why did he have to bring up food when they didn't have any cash beyond bus fare?

 "And if my nose does not deceive," he said, tapping the side of his nose for emphasis, "we've got at least something of a stocked pantry in this place."

 "We do?"
 Rose asked, surprised.
 He nodded, and Rose immediately pulled him towards the second bedroom door.
 "Oh, we'd better," she grumbled.
 "It'll almost make up for the lack of clothes if it's true."